outofforest/dymension/README.md

 Each operation broadcasted by a sequencer modifies some number of consequtive bytes in a single block.
 The operation consists of:
+- batch sequence (height)
+- operation sequence in a batch (number from 0 to 149)
 - block index
 - offset in the block
 - bytes to write (only the modified ones, not the entire data block)
-- signature of the entire block (after the operation)
+- signature of all the above fields made using sequencer's private key

 When the operation defined this way is executed by the full node:
+1. signature, batch sequence and operation sequence are verified
-1. block is read from the device (`seek` + `read`) and stored in the memory (4KB of data)
+2. block is read from the device (`seek` + `read`) and stored in the memory (4KB of data)
-2. appropriate bytes are modified
+3. appropriate bytes are modified
-3. sequencer's signature is verified using its public key
 4. block is written to the block device (`write`)
+5. hash of the data block in the corresponding leaf node of the merkle tree is updated
+6. leaf node of the merkle tree is marked as dirty

+## End of batch

+When batch is going to be finalized (all the operations has been broadcasted), sequencer broadcasts the commit message containing:
+- batch sequence (height)
+- hash of the merkle root
+- signature of all the above fields made using sequencer's private key

+When the commit message is processed by the full node:
+- signature is verified
-5. appropriate nodes in the merkle tree are recalculated
+- all the dirty nodes inside merkle tree are recalculated up to the root node
+- hash of the root node is compared to the one communicated inside the commit message
+- read-only snapshot of the data is taken to serve light client requests

 ## Light client queries